scramjetorg/transform-hub/docs/host/classes/Host.md

 ▸ **handleStartSequence**(`req`): `Promise`<`OpResponse`<`StartSequenceResponse`\>\>

-Handles sequence start request.
+Handles Sequence start request.
-Parses request body for sequence configuration and parameters to be passed to first Sequence method.
+Parses request body for Sequence configuration and parameters to be passed to first Sequence method.
-Passes obtained parameters to main method staring sequence.
+Passes obtained parameters to main method staring Sequence.

-Notifies Manager (if connected) about new instance.
+Notifies Manager (if connected) about new Instance.

 #### Parameters